Birth Injury Settlements

 Benefits of Birth Injury Lawsuit Settlements

-Children with birth injuries such as a brain injury, cerebral palsy, and Erb’s palsy may require a variety of long-term medical treatments to manage their conditions.
-Settlements can provide the money needed to pay for the life-changing birth injury treatments your child needs to have the best quality of life.
+Children with birth injuries such as a brain injury, cerebral palsy, and Erb’s palsy may require various long-term medical treatments to manage their conditions.

 The estimated lifetime cost for caring for a child with cerebral palsy

-Birth injury settlements can cover costs associated with:
+Birth injury lawsuit settlements can help cover costs such as:

 • Assistive devices

-• Lost wages if you had to quit your job to provide full-time care
+• Lost wages if you miss work to provide care

 • Occupational therapy